 The coronation anniversary in 1978

-This coin was issued to commemorate the 25th anniversary of the coronation of Queen Elizabeth II.
+This coin was issued to commemorate the 25th anniversary of Queen Elizabeth II’s coronation.
 For collectors, the NGC PF69 Ultra Cameo grading is the gold standard.
 Why?
-Because the reflective surfaces of such a proof coin are extremely delicate.
+Because the mirrored fields of such a proof coin are extremely delicate.
 Only certification guarantees that the piece is in pristine condition.

 Admiral Horatio Nelson (1976)